xujihui1985/xujihui1985.github.io/_posts/2013-11-03-How-to-set-remote-branch-to-localbranch.md

 	git remote -add origin https://github.com/xujihui1985/TypeScriptFundamental.git

 this is not finished.
+after we add remote branch,
+we need to fetch the remote to local
+	git fetch
-after we add remote branch, we need to setup the relationship between your localbranch and remotebranch using following command
+then we need to setup the relationship between your localbranch and remotebranch using following command
->**git branch --set-upstream master origin/branchname**
+>**git branch --set-upstream-to origin/branchname**

-`master` is the local branch name, `origin` is the remote repository name you just create, and `branchname` is the remote branchname
+we need to checkout the master branch first, `master` is the local branch name, `origin` is the remote repository name you just create, and `branchname` is the remote branchname

 after that you can use `git pull` and `git push` to sync your local branch with remote branch